amruthamanoharan/Cyclistic-Bike-Share-Analysis/README.md

 This project analyses Cyclistic bike-share data using Excel Pivot Tables and Power Query.
 The goal is to understand how casual riders and annual members use the service differently and provide actionable insights to increase annual memberships.

 ### Data Overview:
-- Source: Data was provided by a real company for educational, research, and analysis purposes.
+- **Source:** Data was provided by a real company for educational, research, and analysis purposes.
-- Period: May 2023 to April 2024.
+- **Period:** May 2023 to April 2024.
-- Volume: 5.7 million rows of data.
+- **Volume:** 5.7 million rows of data.
-- Format : .csv
+- **Format:** .csv

 ### Project Objectives:
-- Understand usage patterns of casual riders vs. annual members.
+- Understand how annual members and casual riders use Cyclistic bikes differently.
-- Identify high-level trends in ride behavior (e.g., duration, day/time, bike type).
+- Identify key insights to drive marketing strategies for converting casual riders.
-- Provide marketing strategies to convert casual riders into annual members.
+- Provide actionable recommendations for improving ridership and revenue.

 ### Tools Used:
-- Power Query : For cleaning, transforming and consolidating raw data.
+- **Power Query** : Used for cleaning, transforming, and consolidating raw data.
-- Excel Pivot Tables : For creating summaries and charts.
+- **Excel Pivot Tables** : Used for summarizing and analyzing key insights from the dataset.
-- Excel Charts : For visualizing insights (e.g., bike type usage, average ride duration).
+- **Excel Charts** : For visualizing insights (e.g., bike type usage, average ride duration).

 ### Data Cleaning and Preparation
 In the initial data preparation phase, we performed the following task: